“If you have no compassion for yourself then you are not able of developing compassion for others.” – Dalai Lama

 I recall a client (let’s call him Jason) who had been hit by a taxi late whilst trying to cross the road at a marked junction.
 As a result, he developed post traumatic stress disorder (PTSD).
 What struck me and made me wince inside, was that he constantly pinned the fault on himself:

-- I should not have been in the driver’s blind spot.
+- he would think I should not have been in the driver’s blind spot.

 - I should have checked before crossing.